Danny Houghton: Hull F.C.

 Houghton had his most successful season to date in 2016.
-He starred in Hull's Challenge Cup winning team when he made a try saving tackle in the dying minutes of the game.
-Hull beat Warrington Wolves by a narrow score of 12–10, meaning that Hull won the competition.
+He starred in Hull's Challenge Cup-winning team, making a try-saving tackle in the final minutes as Hull beat Warrington Wolves 12–10.

 As a result of Houghton's incredible season he was awarded with the Man of Steel award for Super League player of the year, the first Hull F.C. player to win the award.
-He also won the Super League Hit Man award for most tackles in a season with 1289 tackles, an award that he had previously won on 3 occasions.

-At the end of the 2016 season, Houghton was included in the 2016 Super League Dream Team.
+He also won the Super League Hit Man award for most tackles in a season with 1289 tackles, an award that he had previously won on three occasions, and was included in the 2016 Super League Dream Team.

 Houghton's success would continue in 2017 when Hull F.C. won the Challenge Cup for a second year in a row with an 18–14 win over the Wigan Warriors at Wembley Stadium, a repeat of the 2013 final that he had also played in.

 In January 2018, Houghton was appointed as the Hull F.C. captain.

 He played 14 games for Hull F.C. in the 2020 Super League season including the club's semi-final defeat against Wigan as they got to within one game of the grand final.

 In April 2021, Houghton broke the rugby league record for the most tackles in a single match.
 He made 85 tackles against Warrington Wolves, surpassing the previous record held by Elijah Taylor, who made 77 tackles for Wests Tigers in a match against North Queensland Cowboys in 2015.

-International

-Houghton was selected for the England Knights in 2011 and 2012.

-He is eligible to play for Scotland, and had all rebuffed approaches up until 2021.
+Houghton played 22 games for Hull F.C. for in the Super League XXVIII season as the club finished 10th on the table.

+On 30 August 2024, Houghton announced that he would be retiring from rugby league at the end of the 2024 Super League season.

+Representative career

+Houghton represented the England Knights, making his debut against France in 2011.
+He was selected as the Knights' captain for the 2012 European Cup tournament.

+He is eligible to represent Scotland, but turned down the opportunity to play for them, as he hoped to be selected for England.
+He was called up by England for the first time in 2017 for a training camp as part of the team's preparations for the upcoming World Cup, but is still uncapped.